openharmony/docs/en/application-dev/reference/apis/js-apis-uripermissionmanager.md

 ## uriPermissionManager.grantUriPermission

-grantUriPermission(uri: string, flag: wantConstant.Flags, accessTokenId: number): Promise&lt;number&gt;
+grantUriPermission(uri: string, flag: wantConstant.Flags, targetBundleName: string): Promise&lt;number&gt;

 Grants permission on the file of the specified URI to an application.
 This API uses a promise to return the result.

+**System API**: This is a system API and cannot be called by third-party applications.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core

+**Required permissions**: ohos.permission.PROXY_AUTHORIZATION_URI

 **Parameters**